 Precautions to Take When Trading Meme Stocks

 Meme stocks traders are (unwittingly) proponents of the Greater Fool Theory in finance.
 When taking a position in a stock like GameStop or crypto like DogeCoin, the end goal is simply to pass the security on to a more gullible party after the profits have been made.
 They know they’re buying a company with poor fundamentals or a bad reputation, but hope to sell before the music stops.

 Trading meme stocks requires an extra level of precautions, like trading inverse or leveraged ETNs.
 Viral social media posts or videos are often all the catalyst a meme stocks needs to make a large move.
 And just because a tweet or Tik Tok goes viral doesn’t mean the information contained in it is valid or actionable.
 It’s social media – anyone can make up anything about a stock in order to pump its value.

 GameStop is a true cautionary example because by the time CNBC started discussing it on air, the profitability stage had already passed.
 In fact, GameStop reached it’s intraday high almost exactly at the moment CNBC had Ja Rule on to discuss Robinhood and meme stock trading.
 If you’re finding out about a meme stock from the news, it’s likely too late to make money off it.

 Meme stocks began as a fun little experiment amongst retail traders and ended with a large hedge fund called Melvin Capital needing a massive capital infusion to stay afloat.
-While many of the early adopters were rewarded with incredible gains, many retail traders who jumped on the wagon at the end of January were left holding the bag when the meme stocks predictably cratered.
+While many of the early adopters were rewarded with incredible gains, many retail traders who jumped on the wagon due to FOMO at the end of January were left holding the bag when the meme stocks predictably cratered.
 Even veterans of finance like Mark Cuban, Elon Musk, and Chamath Palihapitiya encouraged retail traders to jump into meme stocks right as the wave was cresting.